proact-de/distkeys/README.md

 ### Uninitialized contant Net::SFTP::Session:StringIO in Net::STFP v2 < 2.0.5

-There is an error in Net::SFTP v2 prior to 2.0.5 which needs to be added
+There is a missing dependency in Net::SFTP v2 prior to 2.0.5 which needs to be added
 manually:

 If you get: